ricardozapata-l/start-pages/README.md

 # start-pages
-A collection of personal &amp; work start pages used
+A collection of personal &amp; work start pages used, made by Zapata: https://rl-zapata.github.io/